Fangv1/Functional_haplotype_GWAS/sample/README.md

 only one of them is needed for GWAS, which means either kinship matrix or distance matrix.
 kinship or distance is a matrix (n x n, n is the number of individuals) with rownames and colnames. rownames and colnames is the same that is the name of individuals.
-kinship can be caculated using the method of VanRaden (https://github.com/Zhiwu-Zhang-Lab/GAPIT/blob/master/GAPIT.kinship.VanRaden.R).
+kinship can be caculated using the method of [VanRaden](https://github.com/Zhiwu-Zhang-Lab/GAPIT/blob/master/GAPIT.kinship.VanRaden.R).
 *Note: the maximum value in the distance matrix should be 1.*